Honor Process Details

 Appeals and Appeals Board

 After an honor case is decided, either party may decide to appeal the decision through the Appeals Board.
-This board is comprised of students, faculty and staff.
+This board is comprised of students and faculty.
 There are limited grounds for an appeal.
-Either disputant party may feel that the sanctions imposed were inappropriately harsh or relaxed, the board made a procedural error relevant to the finding and subsequent decision in the case (eg biased members failed to recuse themselves; there was inadequate or inaccurate witness testimony, etc); finally, new facts came to light that could have affected the result of the proceedings.
+Either disputant party may feel that the sanctions imposed were inappropriately harsh or relaxed, the board made a procedural error relevant to the finding and subsequent decision in the case (e.g. biased members failed to recuse themselves; there was inadequate or inaccurate witness testimony, etc); or finally, new facts came to light that could have affected the result of the proceedings.
 The procedure for appeals is outlined in detail in Section 7 of the Judicial Board code.

 Special Cases (Academic Dishonesty)